norah-kuduk/StatsSYE/inst/task_list.md

 ## Task List

+## For November 14

+1. Document all functions in package.

+2. Get necessary imports.

+3. Getting the colour labels on the plot (some way to get a descriptive legend).

+4. Reduce number of frames per speed.

 ## For November 7

 1. Getting the colour labels on the plot (some way to get a descriptive legend).